ScientiaEtVeritas/carsten/README.md

 export PORT=3000
 ```

-Optional: Set the YouTube token.
+Optional: Set the YouTube token for detecting video duration and video title.
 (You can obtain one via https://code.google.com/apis/console)
 ```
 export YOUTUBE_TOKEN=abyafsdfsdfsrgstgsgf
 ```

-Optional: Set the Vimeo token.
+Optional: Set the Vimeo token for detecting video duration and video title.
 (You can obtain one via https://developer.vimeo.com/)
 ```
 export VIMEO_TOKEN=bdgdgdgwojgjjsdgojlf
 ```